kent-map/kent/built/lullingstone-roman-villa.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/b/ba/Samuel_Palmer_-_Ancient_Trees%2C_Lullingstone_Park_-_Google_Art_Project.jpg" label="Ancient Trees, Lullingstone Park, 1828" attribution="Samuel Palmer, Public domain, via Wikimedia Commons">
 <param ve-map center="Q146705" zoom="11" prefer-geojson>

 Although originally from Hereford, Meates had visited Kent at the age of 11 staying with the Langfords at Smith Farm, Smarden.
-He was educated at the Royal Military Academy, Woolwich in 1919 and served in India, Rangoon, Burma and Ireland.
+He was educated at the Royal Military Academy, Woolwich in 1919 and served in India, Burma (Myanmar) and Ireland.
 <br><br>
 During the Second World War, Meates served in the Heavy Anti Aircraft Regiment, Royal Artillery, and was involved in the retreat from Dunkirk and the Seige of Malta.[^ref3] His final posting was Sandwich from 1944 until 1945.
 <br><br>